-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty are implementing a new course title Intro to Policy and Research.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, faculty are requiring a new course title Intro to Policy and Research.
 By introducing concepts related to research in the students first or second semester, it is believed students will be better equipped to understand evaluation as an ongoing process throughout practice.
-Students will continue to do single system designs in SOWK 3120: Practice I. In SOWK 4040, student will continue with those designs to understand how to conduct evaluation of practice at a higher level.
+Students will continue to do single system designs in SOWK 3120: Practice I. These changes will not be measured in the assessment for one to two years as students currently taking the new course will not be measured until their final semester in the program.
+In SOWK 4040, student will continue with those designs to understand how to conduct evaluation of practice at a higher level.
+SOWK 4040 faculty will provide students with an additional preparation session focused on research and evaluation specifically.
 The departmental research committee is working to align the various evaluation projects throughout the social work curriculum to ensure that there is a linear flow to increase competency in evaluation as students' progress through the program.
-These changes will improve the student's ability to understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.
+Lastly, faculty will meet in the summer of 2022 to complete an exam analysis to determine content and construct validity, to determine which areas of the specific competency the students were struggling with, and to make appropriate changes to the exam.
+These changes will improve the students' ability to understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.

 Measure 9.2.
-(Direct - Skills, Cognitive & Affective Processing)

-Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
+(Direct - Values, Skills, Cognitive & Affective Processing Dimension) Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
 Students are evaluated by field instructors using the Field Instrument.
-This instrument measures student achievement across various dimensions related to each
+This instrument measures student achievement across various dimensions related to each Competency.

-Competency.
 The Field Instrument assesses students on the Values, Skills, and Cognitive & Affective Processing dimensions.
 The measurement benchmark at NSU for each competency is 80%.
-This means that, at NSU, 80% of student's will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).
+This means that, at NSU, 80% of students will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).

-Analysis: In AC 2019-2020 the target was met.
-In AC 2019-2020, students met this competency as measured by the Field Instrument with 96% of 56 students meeting competency.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to expand the field orientation to include digital resources for students and field instructors to see continuous improvement.
-The field orientation process allowed the department to ensure that field instructors were adequately oriented to the process and best practices of supervision and assessment of students.
-Providing a digital resource repository gave opportunities for faculty to further the resources useful for field instructors to guide students in their learning.
-As a result of these changes, in AC 2020-21, the target was met with 96% of 52 students meeting competency.
+Analysis: In AC 2020-21 the target was met.
+In AC 2020-21, students met this competency as measured by the Field Instrument with 97% of 59 students meeting competency.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty focused on evaluation of practice in the field internship as crucial to student competency.
+In the fall of 2021, faculty provided an overview of evaluation to students and field instructors during the field orientation.
+These changes improved the students' ability to understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities.
+As a result of these changes, in AC 2021-2022, the target was met with 100% of 33 students meeting competency.